IBM-Bluemix-Docs/watson-starter-kits/conversation-basic/index.md

 For example, if you type `Turn on some music`, the JSON data shows that the system understood the `turn_on` intent with a high level of confidence, along with the `appliance` entity with a value of `music`.

-For more information about intents, see the [Conversation service documentation](http://www.ibm.com/watson/developercloud/conversation.html).
+For more information about intents, see the [Conversation service documentation](https://console.bluemix.net/docs/services/conversation/intents-entities.html).

-To see details of how these intents are defined, including sample input for each intent, launch the Conversation tool.
+To create and manage intents, launch the [Conversation tool](https://watson-conversation.ng.bluemix.net).

 ## Deploying to Bluemix
 {: #deploy-to-bluemix}

-Your application includes `manifest.yml` and `./server/localdev-config.json` files with the host settings and service credentials already set, so you can quickly deploy to {{site.data.keyword.Bluemix_notm}}.
+Your application includes a `manifest.yml` file with preconfigured hosting settings, so you can quickly deploy to {{site.data.keyword.Bluemix_notm}}.

 1. Open a terminal, go to your application folder, and log in to {{site.data.keyword.Bluemix_notm}} through the  {{site.data.keyword.Bluemix_notm}} CLI.
 For details about what to specify in the API field, go to the [How Bluemix Cloud Foundry works](https://console.{DomainName}/docs/overview/cf.html#ov_intro_reg) docs, and view the "Regions" section to locate the corresponding API endpoint for your region.